marialuisacampos/javascript-studies/README.md

 # javascript-studies
-Some studies i've made while I was learning JavaScript.
+Some studies i've made while I was learning DOM.